varsha13152/tp/docs/DeveloperGuide.md

       <br>Example 01 Oct 23 to 31 Oct 23 already exists in the contact's tag list!

    6. Test case: `tag 1 b/Example from/ to/2023-10-31`<br>
       Expected: No visitor is tagged.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Start date cannot be empty!

    7. Test case: `tag 1 b/Example from/2023-02-29 to/2023-10-31`<br>
       Expected: No visitor is tagged.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Start date is invalid!

    8. Test case: `tag 1 b/Example from/2023-10-01 to/`<br>
       Expected: No visitor is tagged.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: End date cannot be empty!

    9. Test case: `tag 1 b/Example from/2023-02-01 to/2023-02-29`<br>
       Expected: No visitor is tagged.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: End date is invalid!

   10. Test case: `tag 1 b/Example from/2023-10-01 to/2023-09-30`<br>
       Expected: No visitor is tagged.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Error: Booking tag start date must be before end date.

   11. Test case: `tag 1 b/Example from/2023-10-01` or `tag 1 b/Example to/2023-10-31`<br>
       Expected: No visitor is tagged.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Booking tags should be of the format PROPERTY from/START_DATE to/END_DATE where START_DATE and END_DATE are in the format yyyy-MM-dd.
       <br>The START_DATE must be before END_DATE.
       <br>PROPERTY must have 1 to 170 characters.

   12. Test case: `tag 0` or `tag`<br>
       Expected: No visitor is tagged.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Invalid command format! ヾ( ･`⌓´･)ﾉﾞ
       <br>tag: Adds tag to the contact identified by the index number in the displayed person list.
       <br>Parameters: INDEX (must be a positive integer) t/TAG or